felixongom/diteorm/README.md

 ##### limit().

-This is used to spacify the number of record you want to fetch.
-It defaults to 12
+This is used to spacify the number of records you want to fetch.
+It defaults to 12.

 ```php
 $users = User::find()->limit(5)->get();